What does a good side project look like?

 Once your yearly expenses are equal to the yearly passive income your products and investments generate, you won't have to work for anyone but yourself.
 If you do decide to stay at your job, you'll be doing it because you truly love the job and the people you're working with.
 It will feel better because it will be your choice.

-Here's the takeaway: make sure your side project makes money because money gives you autonomy and autonomy makes you feel amazing.
+Here's the takeaway: make sure your side project makes money because money gives you a greater degree of autonomy and autonomy makes you feel amazing.

 A good side project is a vehicle for flexing your creativity